andremarcondesteixeira/TeixeiraSoftware.Finance.Money/README.md

 if (tenXXX > tenXTS) // throws CurrencyMismatchException
 ```

-However, you can perform an equality comparison beetween instances with differente currencies, although in this case you will always obtain `false`:
+However, you can perform an equality comparison between instances with different currencies, although in this case you will always obtain `false`:

 ``` c#
 var tenXXX = new Money(10, Currency.XXX);